ethstorage/es-node/SETUP.md

 # Setup a Private EthStorage Network
 In this tutorial, you will deploy your storage contract on EIP-4844 devnet, and set up a private network composed of es-node instances.

-Optionally, you can also set up a private EIP-4844 testnet using [Kurtosis](https://docs.kurtosis.com/).
+Optionally, you can also set up a private EIP-4844 testnet in case there is a network issue with the public devnet.

+If you want to simply launch an es-node instance to connect to the existing EthStorage devnet, please refer to this [guide](/GUIDE.md).

 ## Testnet spec
 - Layer 1: dencun-devnet-8 ([dencun-devnet-9](https://dencun-devnet-9.ethpandaops.io/) compatible)